 2. Research the breed

 Do your homework.
 There’s plenty of information to be found on any breed.
-It might save you and the rescue a lot of time if you realize in time that a pug will not be the ideal companion for long hikes.
+It might save you and the rescue a lot of time if you realise in time that a pug will not be the ideal companion for long hikes.
 Some breeds are prone to certain medical issues, such as HD.
 Be sure to check these as they might give you an indication about the vet bills to come. 💸

 3. Be aware of trauma